 Many cosmetic dentists feel that this is the most beautiful porcelain.
 This custom stacked monolithic ceramic (one layer or no supportive base coping) is difficult to work with and requires the technician to have very high skills.
 Only high end dentists will use this ceramic system.
 These restorations are very technique sensitive to place and are more costly to produce in the laboratory.

 Procera is a two layer system.
 They are made with an aluminum oxide base coping that is custom milled with CAD technology and a superficial stacked feldspathic layer that is used to make the restoration attractive and lifelike.
 Due to the opacity of the coping, the tooth needs to have a more aggressive preparation to allow enough veneer thickness to mask the bright white coping.
 These restorations can also be beautiful when crafted by a master ceramist.

 Zirconium onlays, caps or crowns are similar in design to Procera with a two layer system.
 This porcelain option is used commonly for anterior bridges and implant abutments.
-Zirconium has no capability of bonding and should not be used for veneers.
+Zirconium itself has a limited capability of being bonded and should not be used for veneers.
 In addition, the high opacity and unnatural whiteness of the strong zirconium base coping can require more tooth reduction to give room to conceal it with a thicker veneering porcelain layer.
 There are many brands of this product and some have higher clinical success rates.

 Do zirconium crowns and/or onlays break?